martintasker/cognito-auth/README.md

 * run `node teardown`, tweak `setup/lib/config.js`, and run `node setup` again: it destroys everything, including registered users; so it's good during development, but inappropriate once you've switched to production
 * tweak things manually through the AWS console pages: this might be easiest during production
+* use the `-p` and `-b` flags, on setup and teardown, to only partially set up or tear down
-* you could write your own scripts, use use `setup` and `teardown` phases tweaked via the `config` option: that might be better than manual tweaks or wholesale teardown.
+* write your own scripts, tweak `setup` and `teardown` and teardown to taste, etc: that might be better than manual tweaks or wholesale teardown.
 It's fiddly, and of course you're on your own.
 But if it's the right thing for you, well, you'll know.